5.3 Conflict Resolution and Difficult Conversations

 - Is there a policy, legal, ethical, or safety concern?

-- Can the issue be resolved through coaching, facilitated conversation, or manager guidance?
+- Can the issue be resolved through coaching, a facilitated conversation, or manager guidance?

-- Does the issue require escalation, documentation, or a formal review?
+- Does it require escalation, documentation, or a formal review?

-When a difficult conversation involves a manager, HR should often coach the manager before the manager acts.
-Managers may need help preparing a clear message, anticipating employee questions, and avoiding retaliatory or emotional language.
-HR's role is not to take over every manager conversation, but to equip managers to communicate consistently and fairly.
+When the conflict involves a manager, HR often coaches the manager before the manager acts.
+Managers may need help preparing a clear message, anticipating questions, and avoiding retaliatory or emotional language.
+HR's role is not to take over every conversation but to equip managers to communicate consistently and fairly.
+Ethical Practice threads through here: HR protects against retaliation and keeps the process even-handed, and DEI reminds HR to check whether a "personality conflict" is actually rooted in disrespect or exclusion.

-In situational judgment items, look for answers that de-escalate without minimizing the issue.
-The strongest response keeps the conversation private, listens carefully, names the behavior or process problem, and sets a next step.
+On SJIs, the strongest response de-escalates without minimizing the issue — it keeps the conversation private, listens, names the behavior or process problem, sets a next step, and documents appropriately.
 That approach supports trust and accountability at the same time.

 Two employees complain separately that the other is impossible to work with.
 What should HR do first?

-A conflict scenario includes possible policy violations and fear of retaliation.
+A conflict scenario includes possible policy violations and an employee's fear of retaliation.
 Which response is best?